Luke 3-4

 41 Also, bad spirits came out of many people.
 They were shouting, ‘You are the Son of God.’
 The spirits knew that Jesus was the Messiah.
 Because of this, Jesus stopped them.
 He would not let them speak.

-44 Then he travelled to many towns in the country called Judea.
-He went into the Jewish meeting places and taught people there.
+44 Then Jesus travelled to many towns in Judea.
+He went into the Jewish meeting places and he taught people there.